turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql_slides.md

 # Familiarize Yourself with Starter Repo

-- First, investigate the dependencies in the `package.json` - what has been installed, and what job do you think each dependency has?
+- `package.json` - what has been installed, and what job do you think each dependency has?
-- As mentioned in the README of the repo, a JSON DB is being used to avoid time spent on setting up databases on machines for this lesson.
-Take a look at `db.json` to familiarize yourself with our initial data.
+- `db.json` - familiarize yourself with our initial data.
-- Now, let's take a look at `server.js` - this is an Express server built _with_ GraphQL, so you'll still see some of the things you're familiar with!
+- `server.js` - this is an Express server built _with_ GraphQL, so you'll still see some of the things you're familiar with!
-- Lastly, let's check out `schema.js` - this file is where we will be doing all our work today.
+- `schema.js` - this file is where we will be doing all our work today.

 ___

 # Root Query

 Key Points:

 -  a Root Query is the `entry` point into a graph.
 You can have queries on as many nodes as you'd like.
 - a Root Query is a GraphQLObjectType - which require two arguments - `name` and `fields`.